 Divorce Clients are “Low-Hanging Fruit” for Family Court Attorneys

-Family law is perhaps the one area of legal practice where the clients are the most susceptible to get over-billed by their lawyer.
-The reasons why clients are so vulnerable to getting ripped off by a divorce attorney is because divorce cases can be highly emotional for the client.
+Family law is perhaps the one area of legal practice where the clients are the most susceptible to getting over-billed by their lawyer.
+The reason why clients are so vulnerable to getting ripped off by a divorce attorney is that divorce cases can be highly emotional for the client.
 Clients are typically angry, scared, or depressed and oftentimes not thinking at their rational best.
 Therefore, to a divorce lawyer, clients can be low-hanging fruit who are ripe for the picking.
-When divorce lawyers play on their clients’ emotions by urging them to fight unnecessarily, then client pays a high price for that game.
+When divorce lawyers play on their clients’ emotions by urging them to fight unnecessarily, then the client pays a high price for that game.

 How to Tell if Your Divorce Attorney is Over-Billing You